ninjadev/blog/_posts/2013-07-15-Making-of-TUNL-MNTN-WTER.md

 As it turns out, people have lives, and finding time for demo making is not always the easiest task.

 Work on TUNL-MNTN-WTER started a small week before Solskogen, with most of the work put during the first evening/night of the party.
-Of course, doing to much demo coding at a party means missing out on a good deal of partying, so lesson learned.
+Of course, doing too much demo coding at a party means missing out on a good deal of partying, so lesson learned.
 Funnily, this is the exact same lesson that we learned at last year's Solskogen, but next year will be different!

 ## Choosing a language/framework